jeremydaly/lambda-warmer/README.md

 ```

 ## Contributing
 I've created a number of custom scripts to do similar cold start mitigation, but I figured I'd share this more complete version to save everyone some time (including my future self).
-If you would like to contribute, please submit a PR or add issues for bug reports and feature ideas.
+If you would like to contribute, please submit a PR or add [issues](https://github.com/jeremydaly/lambda-warmer/issues) for bug reports and feature ideas.

-## TODOs
-I need to write some unit tests and wire this up for Travis and Coveralls.